suurjaak/SQLitely/README.md

 regardless, only with lesser service - like lacking Excel export or full search syntax.

-SQLiteMate can also run under wxPython 2.8.12+, with some layout quirks.
+SQLitely can also run under wxPython 2.8.12+, with some layout quirks.
 Python 2.6 will need the argparse library.
 Python 3 is yet unsupported.

 Attribution
 -----------

-SQLiteMate includes step, Simple Template Engine for Python, (c) 2012, Daniele Mazzocchio (https://github.com/dotpy/step).
+SQLitely includes step, Simple Template Engine for Python, (c) 2012, Daniele Mazzocchio (https://github.com/dotpy/step).

 Several icons from: